 How the cutting edge exits the workpiece is equally important as how it enters.
 Experimental results show a clear relation between the positioning of the cutter at exit and cutting tool edge life.
 If the exit is too sudden or uneven, cutting edges will chip or break.
 On the other hand, attention to the exit of the tool can result in as much as a 10-time increase in tool life.
 The critical value is the exit angle, defined as the angle between the milling cutter radius line and the exit point of the cutting edge.
 The exit angle can be negative (above the cutter radius line) or positive (below the radius line).
 Tool edge failure is more apparent with exit angles between approximately minus 30 degrees and plus 30 degrees (see Figure 3/ 3 images).
 The width of the workpiece area encompassed by those angles is roughly half the diameter of the milling cutter.

-Another way to improve the intermittent nature of the loads on the edges of a milling cutter is to maximise the number of cutting edges engaged with the workpiece at any one time.
+Another way to improve the intermittent nature of the loads on the edges of a milling cutter is to maximize the number of cutting edges engaged with the workpiece at any one time.
 Applying smaller diameter, close-pitch cutters and larger radial depth of cuts puts more teeth in contact with the workpiece and more evenly distributes cutting forces.

 The thickness of the chips produced in milling strongly influences cutting forces, cutting temperature, tool life and chip formation and evacuation.
 If chips are too thick, heavy loads are generated that can chip or break the cutting edges.
 When chips are too thin, cutting takes place on a smaller portion of the cutting edge and increased friction creates heat that results in rapid wear.